ecdye/zram-config/README.md

 `swappiness` 150 because the improved performance of zram allows more usage without any adverse affects from the default of 60.
 It can be raised up to 200 which will improve performance in high memory pressure situations.

-`target_dir` is the directory you wish to hold in zram, and the original will be moved to a bind mount `bind_dir` and is synchronized on start, stop, and write commands.
+`target_dir` is the directory you wish to hold in zram, and the original will be moved to a bind mount and is synchronized on start, stop, and write commands.

-`bind_dir` is the directory where the original directory will be mounted for sync purposes.
-Usually in `/opt` or `/var`, name optional.

 `oldlog_dir` will enable log-rotation to an off device directory while retaining only live logs in zram.
 Usually in `/opt` or `/var`, name optional.